General relativity: Total force in general relativity

 where L is the angular momentum.
-The first term represents the Newton's force of gravity, which is described by the inverse-square law.
+The first term represents the force of Newtonian gravity, which is described by the inverse-square law.
 The second term represents the centrifugal force in the circular motion.
 The third term represents the relativistic effect.

 Alternatives to general relativity

 There are alternatives to general relativity built upon the same premises, which include additional rules and/or constraints, leading to different field equations.
 Examples are Whitehead's theory, Brans–Dicke theory, teleparallelism, f(R) gravity and Einstein–Cartan theory.

 Definition and basic applications

 The derivation outlined in the previous section contains all the information needed to define general relativity, describe its key properties, and address a question of crucial importance in physics, namely how the theory can be used for model-building.

 Definition and basic properties

 General relativity is a metric theory of gravitation.
-At its core are Einstein's equations, which describe the relation between the geometry of a four-dimensional pseudo-Riemannian manifold representing spacetime, and the energy–momentum contained in that spacetime.
+At its core are Einstein's equations, which describe the relation between the geometry of a four-dimensional pseudo-Riemannian manifold representing spacetime, and the distribution of energy, momentum and stress contained in that spacetime.
 Phenomena that in classical mechanics are ascribed to the action of the force of gravity (such as free-fall, orbital motion, and spacecraft trajectories), correspond to inertial motion within a curved geometry of spacetime in general relativity; there is no gravitational force deflecting objects from their natural, straight paths.
 Instead, gravity corresponds to changes in the properties of space and time, which in turn changes the straightest-possible paths that objects will naturally follow.
-The curvature is, in turn, caused by the energy–momentum of matter.
+The curvature is, in turn, caused by the stress–energy of matter.
 Paraphrasing the relativist John Archibald Wheeler, spacetime tells matter how to move; matter tells spacetime how to curve.

 While general relativity replaces the scalar gravitational potential of classical physics by a symmetric rank-two tensor, the latter reduces to the former in certain limiting cases.
-For weak gravitational fields and slow speed relative to the speed of light, the theory's predictions converge on those of Newton's law of universal gravitation.
+For weak gravitational fields and low speed relative to the speed of light, the theory's predictions converge on those of Newton's law of universal gravitation.

 As it is constructed using tensors, general relativity exhibits general covariance: its laws—and further laws formulated within the general relativistic framework—take on the same form in all coordinate systems.
-Furthermore, the theory does not contain any invariant geometric background structures, i.e. it is background independent.
+Furthermore, the theory does not contain any invariant geometric background structures, i.e. it is background-independent.
 It thus satisfies a more stringent general principle of relativity, namely that the laws of physics are the same for all observers.
 Locally, as expressed in the equivalence principle, spacetime is Minkowskian, and the laws of physics exhibit local Lorentz invariance.